Blog Archives

 Professionally, Larson served as a Communications & Clinical Outreach Linkages Manager for the city’s Healthy Savannah project.

-Larson earned a Bachelors in International Business and Logistics graduating Magna Cum Laude from Savannah State University in 2021.
-He is a May 2023 Savannah State Masters in Business candidate and is finishing his last year playing NCAA Division II basketball.
-Larson views his Peake Fellowship as a way to strengthen community business ecosystems by geography and industry at the same time that he strengthens his data analytics skills.
+Larson earned a Bachelors in International Business and Logistics graduating Magna Cum Laude from Savannah State University in 2021 and earned a Savannah State Masters in Business in 2023.
+Larson views his Peake Fellowship role as a way to strengthen community business ecosystems by geography and industry at the same time that he strengthens his data analytics and cybersecure supply chain leadership skills.

 Excerpt from Larson’s nomination to the Mary S. Peake Fellowship Selection Committee: